What is Discipleship?

 teaching them to observe all things that I have commanded you. (v.
 20)

-All of Jesus’ disciples should be taught all the things that he had taught his first disciples, the Twelve Apostles.
+All of Jesus’ disciples should be taught all the things that he had taught his first twelve disciples.
 Yet, being a disciple involves more than just learning content.
-Jesus instructed that disciples should not only learn what he had commanded, but also to observe what he had commanded.
+Jesus instructed that his disciples should not only be taught what he had commanded, but also taught to observe what he had commanded.

 So Jesus said to the Jews who had believed him, “If you remain in my word, then you are truly my disciples.”